ivicanikolicsg/model_provenance_testing/README.md

 ```

 # Basic options
-To run the tester you need at least to specify two files: one for the parent models and one for the tested models.
+To properly run the tester you need at least to specify two files: one for the parent models and one for the tested models.
 ```
 python tester.py --file_parents <parent_file> --file_candidates <tested_models_file>
 ```